Visit Sweden for more than 90 days

 Once we have received your application, we send a receipt and information on simplified service to the address you have provided in Sweden.

-You will also be asked to book an appointment to complete your application.
-You must yourself book the appointment with the Swedish Migration Agency.
+Instructions on how to book an appointment can be found on the receipt of the application.
 At the visit, you must be able to present your passport.
 You must also submit your fingerprints and have your photograph taken.
 Note that you will need to submit fingerprints and be photographed even if you previously had a residence permit card.
 This is because a photograph and your fingerprints are not saved.

 Book an appointment to complete your application